lidiaga/CosMx_pipeline_LGA/README.md

 ## Requirements

 All the code has been developed in R (v4.4.3), using the RStudio (v2024.12.1.563) environment.
-In order to reproduce the work the following packages and versions will be needed\*:
+To reproduce the work, the following packages and versions will be needed\*:

 |                    |                    |
 |:------------------:|:------------------:|